Button to scroll to the top of the page.

 You can help save native bee populations!

 1. Cultivate native flowering plants, which provide bees with their primary food source.
 Choose multiple plant species that flower across the season in order to maximize the food resources for bees that emerge and forage at different periods.
-An exhaustive list of pollinator plants and their natural history is found on the Lady Bird Johnson Wildlower Center, but three representative examples for pollinator gardens in Central Texas include the following:
+An exhaustive list of pollinator plants and their natural history is found on the Lady Bird Johnson Wildflower Center, but three representative examples for pollinator gardens in Central Texas include the following:

 Purple coneflower (Echinacea purpurea) – aster family, spring and summer bloom